List of Moscow Metro stations

-There are 250 active stations of the Moscow Metro.
-Of these, 209 on Moscow Metro proper, and some additional ones that are marketed by Moscow Metro: 6 stations of Moscow Monorail and 31 stations of the Moscow Central Circle.
-Two stations have been closed.
+There are 306 active stations of the Moscow Metro.
+Of these, 275 are on Moscow Metro proper and 31 stations are on the Moscow Central Circle.
+Four stations have been closed (2 of them permanently, the old Kaluzhskaya and the old Pervomayskaya stations.
+And 2 of them temporarily, one of the Shelepikha and one of the Delovoy Tsentr stations).
+The monorail with six stations was also closed in June 2025.

-As of 2017 several new stations are under construction or being planned.
-One station is reserved for future service (Delovoy Tsentr for the Bolshaya Koltsevaya line).

 By number of stations the Moscow Metro is ranked 8th, cf. List of metro systems.
 The deepest station of Moscow Metro, Park Pobedy, is the third-deepest metro station of the world.

 Active stations

 Physical characteristics

-Of the Moscow Metro's 229 stations, 78 are deep underground, 109 are shallow, and 42 (25 of them on the Central Circle) are at or above ground level.
+Of the Moscow Metro's 236 stations, 80 are deep underground, 114 are shallow, and 42 (25 of them on the Central Circle) are at or above ground level.
 Of the latter there are 12 ground-level stations, four elevated stations, and one station (Vorobyovy Gory) on a bridge.

 The deep stations comprise 55 triple-vaulted pylon stations, 19 triple-vaulted column stations, and one single-vault station.

 The shallow stations comprise 72 spanned column stations (a large portion of them following the "centipede" design), 33 single-vaulted stations (Kharkov technology), and three single-spanned stations.

 Two stations have three tracks, and one has double halls.
 Seven of the stations have side platforms (only one of which is subterranean).
 In addition, there were two temporary stations within rail yards.